If you’re visiting Cuba’s capital and don’t know yet what to do in the city, here are the 7 best things to do in Havana and many other tips 😉

 7 – Enjoy the best night out in Havana at FAC

 Havana, the biggest city in Cuba, with a population of over 2 million people it’s known for having the best nightlife in the country.
-So if you’re looking for things to do in Havana at night you won’t be disappointed.
+So if you’re looking for things that you can do in Havana at night you won’t be disappointed.
 La Zorra y El Cuervo Jazz Bar, King Bar (loved it), El Divino (only on Saturdays), Sia Kara Cafe, El Gato Tuerto and La Bodeguita del Medio are some of the places you can go.

 But the best night out and coolest place to go in Havana is undoubtedly FAC (Fábrica de Arte Cubano).
 Located on a former cooking oil factory building constructed in 1910, this thriving art gallery and club opened in February 2014 and attracts locals and tourists alike.